 Team, we can’t leave sin coughing with a few specks of dirt in its lungs – we have to kill it.
 We can’t leave unforgiveness with a faint heart beat – we have to kill it.
 We can’t simply leave hatred, addiction, depression, fear, disobedience unconscious – we have to kill them.
 Why?

 Because we don’t want sin, negative vices, those areas in our lives we’ve worked so hard to grow away from and change, to be resuscitated and wreaking the same old havoc in our lives all over again!

 So, how do we kill the “Old Me”, like, again and again?

 When the Old You pops up, don’t let it shame you or shrink you into non-action.
-It’s a trick of the enemy to convince you that you’re alone, you’re the odd ball out, or that you’re the only one dealing with ‘dying to Self’.
-Trust and know that we are all working through our flesh/humanity, and the Holy Spirit is right there leading and guiding us into Truth (John 16:13).
+It’s a trick of the enemy to convince you that you’re alone, you’re the oddball out, or that you’re the only one dealing with ‘dying to Self’.
+Trust and know that we are all working on our flesh/humanity, and the Holy Spirit is right there leading and guiding us into Truth (John 16:13).

 Don’t play around, go out to lunch, catch up on “old” times with the Old You.
 The Old You is not your friend!
 It is an enemy of God’s predestined purpose for your life.
 Tell that Old You “you have GOT to go; you are no longer welcomed here!”

 Now, begin to LIVE with every intention of being the NEW You Jesus died and rose for you to be.
 Be conscious of your thoughts and feelings; actively replace contrary behaviors with behaviors, thoughts, and habits that align with the Word of God.